ZupIT/beagle-docs/content/en/android/customization/widgets/custom-widget-with-action.md

 This method came from the DatePickerDialog.OnDateSetListener interface and it is responsible for taking the date selected by the user.

-* Through this method we will pass the value that the user selected to the method of the interface of our component `dateSetListener?.onDateSet(myCalendar.time.formatDate())`
+* We will pass through this method the value that the user selected, to the method of the interface of our component `dateSetListener?.onDateSet(myCalendar.time.formatDate())`

 ```java
 override fun onDateSet(view: DatePicker?, year: Int, month: Int, dayOfMonth: Int) {